-Please Read Carefully & Consult More Than One Source Before
+Read Carefully & Consult More Than One Source Before

 Deciding What Best Suits Your Needs

-The physical metals market can also change dramatically when closed if an unforeseen “after market” develops.
+The physical metals market can also change dramatically between dealers during the day and in overnight trading.
+Our live “bid” and “ask” price should be considered an “indication” to be confirmed with a live trader before you take any action.
 Because of these and other factors the precious metals or rare coins may not be suitable for all individuals.
-Do not proceed unless you fully understand the risks and rewards associated with this investment class.
-If you have questions before deciding please e-mail Ask An Expert.
+Do not proceed unless you understand the risks associated with this investment class.
+Thanks for reading and if you have any further questions please e-mail Ask An Expert before proceeding.

 The best approach is to investigate all 5 asset classes and build a balanced portfolio which best suits your needs.
 This approach is the cornerstone of diversification and is recommended.
 Let’s say you want to invest $25,000 and are wondering how to proceed?
 You might want to consider placing $5000 in gold bullion, $5000 in silver bullion, $5000 in platinum bullion, $5000 in semi-numismatic coins and $5000 in PCGS graded rare coins.
 You may decide that silver is not for you and move that $5000 allocation into gold bullion but the idea is to remain diversified.